bradlindaas/repdata/repdataPA2.md

 data$EVTYPE[grep("^summary", data$EVTYPE)] <- c("summary")
 ```

-Doing that reduced the number of unique types to `r length(unique(data$EVTYPE))`.
+Doing that reduced the number of unique types to 549.
 There may be additional opportunity to consolidate these types if other researchers wish to review the remaining types for redundancy.

 The last bit of data processing is to create some aggregate data frames to show health and economic impacts.